Anatomy of a Tree

 - The outer bark is the tree's protection from the outside world.
 Continually renewed from within, it helps keep out moisture in the rain and prevents the tree from losing moisture when the air is dry.
 It insulates against cold and heat and wards off insect enemies.

-The inner bark, or “phloem”, is pipeline through which food is passed to the rest of the tree.
-It lives for only a short time, then dies and turns to cork to become part of the protective outer bark.
+- The inner bark, or “phloem,” is the pipeline through which food is passed to the rest of the tree.
+It lives for only a short time then dies and turns to cork to become part of the protective outer bark.

-The cambium cell layer is the growing part of the trunk.
+- The cambium cell layer is the growing part of the trunk.
 It annually produces new bark and new wood in response to hormones that pass down through the phloem with food from the leaves.
-These hormones, called “auxins”, stimulate growth in cells.
-Auxins are produced by leaf buds at the ends of branches as soon as they start growing in spring.
+These hormones, called “auxins,” stimulate growth in cells.
+Auxins are produced by leaf buds at the ends of branches as soon as they start growing in the spring.

-Heartwood is the central, supporting pillar of the tree.
+- Heartwood is the central, supporting pillar of the tree.
 Although dead, it will not decay or lose strength while the outer layers are intact.
 A composite of hollow, needlelike cellulose fibers bound together by a chemical glue called lignin, it is in many ways as strong as steel.
-A piece 12” long and 1” by 2” in cross section set vertically can support a weight of twenty tons!
+Set vertically, a 1" x 2" cross section that is 12" long can support twenty tons!

 Contrary to popular belief, tree roots are typically found in the top three feet of the soil.
 They also expand well beyond the dripline, often occupying an area two to four times the size of the tree crown.